 True Story.
-On a Sunday, it was 12:00pm and lunch just ended.
-My daughter B (then 3.5 years old) was in a great mood so I figured now is a great time to quickly run to the library with her to pick up a Pinkalicious book that she has been asking for.
-Brooke naps at 1:00pm and our library is so close – what’s the worst thing that can happen?
+On a Sunday, it was noon, and lunch just ended.
+My daughter B (then 3.5 years old) was in a great mood, so I figured now is a great time to quickly run to the library to pick up a Pinkalicious book that she has been asking for.
+Brooke naps at 1:00 pm and our library are so close – what’s the worst thing that can happen?

-(Side note: the library in my town doesn’t open until 1:00pm so this entire story didn’t involve going to the library after all – but rather driving to town 5 minutes away, and realizing the library was closed and driving home.
+(Side note: the library in my town doesn’t open until 1:00 pm, so this entire story didn’t involve going to the library after all – but instead driving to town 5 minutes away, and realizing the library was closed and driving home.
 Bummer.)

-So here I am driving back from my 5 minute drive to town and as I’m pulling in my neighborhood, I look back and B is sleeping.
+Here I am driving back from my 5-minute drive to town, and as I’m pulling in my neighborhood, I look back, and B is sleeping.

 Seriously???
 After 5 minutes?

 The good news is that I’m not new at having B fall asleep in the car – the bad news is that I’m not successful at transferring her from the car to the bed.
-I probably have better odds gambling in Vegas.
-But… she’s older than 3 so if she doesn’t nap it’s not the worst thing in the world.
+I probably have better odds of gambling in Vegas.
+But… she’s older than three, so if she doesn’t nap, it’s not the worst thing in the world but I’m still often stuck in nap purgatory.
 So what’s a mom to do?

 The golden rule of naps and cars: